sz-sudo/OS-Task-Scheduler/readme.md

 Task X needs R1 and R2, task Y needs R2 and R3 and task Z needs R1 and R3.

 ## 2. Input
-The input must be provided as below:
+The input must be provided as below:<br/>
 2<br/>
 2<br/>
 2<br/>